 Go to the Gallery to view photographs contributed by visitors to the Byway.

 * Conflict on the Plains

-Conflicts between settlers and American Indians in the Byway region were intense, numerous, and often bloody.
+Conflicts between settlers and Native Americans in the Byway region were intense, numerous, and often bloody.
 Scalping was common on both sides.
-A description by Homer Kidd of Great Bend (written around 1863) gives a sense of the battling that occurred during the mid- to late 1800s:
+A description by Homer Kidd of Great Bend (written around 1863) gives a sense of the fighting that occurred during the mid-to-late 1800's: